 - Ingham County Bar Association – Young Lawyers Section president, 2010-2011

 - Ingham County Bar Association – Young Lawyers Section member, 2008-2012

 - Law school service work: Various public service agencies including the Michigan Attorney General’s Office, City of Lansing Teen Court, and Washtenaw County Public Defender’s Office.

 - FSBR – Giving Back.
 Creating Change.
 Benefitting the Greater Lansing Food Bank, Ronald McDonald House of Mid-Michigan 5K, Child Benefit Fund for Ingham County, Boys & Girls Club, Step Up for Down Syndrome, Compete for a Cause, YLS Horn of Plenty.

 Mark J. Burzych

 As the leader of the firm’s business practice, Mark is committed to helping clients design and execute their dreams.
-He focuses on developing and implementing growth strategies for businesses with an emphasis on franchising, liquor licensing and regulation, general corporate matters, business and finance transactions, real estate, and other business-related matters.
+He focuses on developing and implementing growth strategies for businesses with an emphasis on franchising, liquor licensing and regulation, general corporate matters, mergers, acquisitions, or other corporate transactions, bank debt or equity private placement financing transactions, real estate, and other business-related matters.

 The brainstorming, collaboration, and curiosity surrounding what clients seek drive Mark’s passion for his work.
 He’s proud to become part of his clients’ circle of trusted advisors, engaging with them sometimes daily to guide them through the process of growing their businesses.